-(2) Application Form (Form 2) (double-side printing, original, no photocopies)
+(2) Application Form (Form 2) (double-sided printing, original, no photocopies)

-Photograph (4.5×3.5 cm, taken within the past six months, upper body, full-faced, no caps or hats.
-Write your name and nationality on the reverse side.
+Photograph (4.5 cm ×3.5 cm, taken within the past six months, upper body, full-faced) Write your name and nationality on the reverse side.
 The photograph must be pasted on the application form.
-Digital photograph inserted in the form is also acceptable.
+A digital photograph inserted in the form is also acceptable.

-(3) Field of Study and Study Program [Research Proposal] (Form 3) (double-side printing）
+(3) Field of Study and Study Program [Research Proposal] (Form 3) (double-sided printing）